-- Prepare and marinade the chicken at least 3 hours before grilling.
-To start, mix all marinade ingredients in a small bowl.
+- In medium bowl, whisk taco seasoning, oil, vinegar, water, juice of lime and pepper.
 Place chicken breast halves into a large ziploc storage bag and pour marinade over the chicken.
-Seal the bag and work the marinade around until the chicken is evenly
+Seal the bag and work the marinade around until the chicken is evenly coated.

-- Next cook the chicken on medium grill for about 5 minutes on each side.
-When done (internal temp of at least 160), place one pepper slice on each chicken breast and then cover with cheese.
+- Cook chicken on medium grill for 5 minutes on each side chicken has reached internal temp of at least 165°F. Lay one pepper slice on each chicken breast and cover with cheese.
 Cook over low heat with the lid closed until the cheese melts.
 Place on a serving plate, cover with foil and let rest 5 minutes.

-- To serve, place chicken on a plate, and garnish with pico de gallo and sour cream.
+- To serve, garnish with pico de gallo and sour cream.